KellyCu/Kellycu/README.md

 ## Contact Me

 I’m always open to discussing potential collaborations or answering any questions you may have.
-Feel free to reach out to me through the following channels:
+Feel free to reach out to me.